zzzprojects/learn-orm/tutorials/dapper-transaction/related-data.md

 <img src="images/related-data-1.png" alt="Database data">

 If you look in the `Books` table, you can see three different rows that have an `AuthorId` of 2.
-So **William Shakespeare** has written multiple books.
+So it means, **William Shakespeare** has written multiple books.

 So let's retrieve the authors from a database and their respective books using the `QueryMultiple` extension method.
 It can execute multiple queries within the same command and map results.